 Another lesson learned from computer networks history is that two systems that do same thing will not coexist for a long time.
-The same way the TCP/IP protocol stack made all others disappear, we can expect the DNS system used over the internet to totally replace NetBIOS.
+The same way the TCP/IP protocol stack made all others disappear; we can expect the DNS system used over the internet to totally replace NetBIOS.

-Recent MS-Windows clients with Active Directory support are already capable of operating without NetBIOS, using DNS only.
+Recent MS-Windows clients, with Active Directory support, are already capable of operating without NetBIOS, and use DNS only.
+For now, WINS and DNS still coexist on some MS-Windows clients, some WINS servers can even be configured to use DNS when they can't find a name on NetBIOS, acting as application gateways.

-For now WINS and DNS still coexist on some MS-Windows clients, some WINS servers can even be configured to use DNS when they cannot find a name on NetBIOS.
-Windows clients may combine several query techniques: broadcast NetBIOS, WINS and DNS, sometimes creating some confusion.
+Windows clients may combine several query techniques: broadcast NetBIOS, WINS, and DNS, sometimes creating some confusion.